Emmanuelayeni3000/Emmanuelayeni3000/README.md

 ### 💼 [IIM Frontend](https://github.com/Harris-Consult/iim-frontend)
 Professional frontend application for the Institute of Information Management Africa.

 ## 🌟 What I'm Passionate About

-- **Clean Code:** Writing maintainable and scalable frontend code
+- Clean, well-tested code and maintainable architecture
-- **User Experience:** Creating intuitive interfaces that users love
+- Building delightful user experiences and interfaces
-- **Performance:** Building fast and efficient web applications
+- Scalability, observability, and performance in distributed systems
-- **Continuous Learning:** Staying updated with the latest frontend trends and technologies
+- Continuous learning and contributing to open-source

 ## 📫 Let's Connect!